el-meyer/airship/README.md

 ## General Information

 This app is designed to plot simulation results of clinical trials.
 Its main feature is allowing users to simultaneously investigate the impact of several simulation input dimensions through dynamic filtering of the simulation results.
-A more detailed description of the app can be found in [Meyer et al](https://www.softxjournal.com/article/S2352-7110(23)00043-2/fulltext).
+A more detailed description of the core app can be found in [Meyer et al](https://www.softxjournal.com/article/S2352-7110(23)00043-2/fulltext).
+Please note that the app has evolved since the paper was published.

 ## Installation and Execution